What Does a Criminal Investigator Do?

 Criminal investigators, also called CIs, play an integral role in the justice system.
 They gather facts and collect evidence to help solve crimes.

 Their skills make them well-suited for a wide variety of jobs.
-They may work for a city or county police department, the state, the FBI or another federal law enforcement agency.
+They may work for a city or county police department, the state, the FBI or another federal law enforcement agency in the United States.
 Their roles vary depending on federal, state or local laws.
-They may also be specialists, focusing on forensic science or a specific type of crime.

 Some investigators track down information on computers, while others spend more time in the field.
 Criminal investigators use the information they gain through their daily work to prepare criminal complaints and testify in court.

 Criminal investigative work often involves nights and weekends.
 This career is rewarding and satisfying, but it can also be stressful because of the situations investigators encounter at crime scenes.
-Interested?
-Read on to learn more about what it will take to get there.

 $